GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 ---
 date : '2025-01-28T00:19:06+01:00'
-title : 'HackaPizza 2025: the write-up of my first Hackathon'
+title : 'Hackapizza 2025: the write-up of my first Hackathon'
-summary: "The story of how we got the 2nd place in the DataPizza Hackathon"
+summary: "The story of how we got the 2nd place in the Datapizza Hackathon"
-description: "The story of my first hackathon, HackaPizza 2025"
+description: "The story of my first hackathon, Hackapizza 2025"
 toc: true
 readTime: true
 autonumber: false